 Example: A user can check out many books.
 A book can be checked out by many users (over time).

-In order to implement this sort of relationship we need to introduce a third, cross-reference, table.
+There isn't a way to implement a many-to-many relationship between two tables directly.
+Instead, we break apart this many-to-many relationship into two one-to-many relationships using a third, cross-reference, table (also known as a join table).
 This table holds the relationship between the two entities, by having two

 FOREIGN KEYs, each of which references the PRIMARY KEY of one of the tables for which we want to create this relationship.
 We already have our

 users tables, so we just need to create the cross-reference table: